Textualize/textual/docs/widgets/input.md

     --8<-- "docs/examples/widgets/input.py"
     ```

+### Input Types

+The `Input` widgets support a `type` parameter which will prevent the user from typing invalid data.
+There are three valid values for type: `"integer"` will limit input to a valid integer, `"number"` will limit input to a floating point number.
+The default value for the `type` parameter is `"text"` which will not limit the input.

+=== "Output"

+    ```{.textual path="docs/examples/widgets/input_types.py" press="1234"}
+    ```

+=== "input_types.py"

+    ```python
+    --8<-- "docs/examples/widgets/input_types.py"
+    ```

+If you set `type` to something other than text, then the `Input` will apply the appropriate [validator](#validating-input).

+### Restricting Input

+You can limit input to particular characters by supplying the `restrict` parameter, which should be a regular expression.
+The `Input` widget will prevent the addition of any characters that would cause the regex to no longer match.
+For instance, if you wanted to limit characters to binary you could set `restrict=r"[01]*"`.

+!!! note

+    The `restrict` regular expression is applied to the full value and not just to the new character.

+### Maximum Length

+You can limit the length of the input by setting `max_length` to a value greater than zero.
+This will prevent the user from typing any more characters when the maximum has been reached.

 ### Validating Input

 You can supply one or more *[validators][textual.validation.Validator]* to the `Input` widget to validate the value.